fruzsinaagocs/riccati/README.md

 `riccati` uses the adaptive Riccati defect correction method -- it switches between using nonoscillatory (spectral Chebyshev) and a specialised oscillatory solver (Riccati defect correction) to propagate the numerical solution based on its behaviour.
-More details here: ...
+For more details on the algorithm, please see [Attribution](https://github.com/fruzsinaagocs/riccati/blob/master/README.md#Attribution).

 ## Documentation